 International Child Abduction (Hague Convention)

 In recent years, there has been a dramatic rise in International Child Abductions.
 International Child Abductions have serious consequences for both the child and the left-behind parent.
-The child is abruptly removed, not only from contact with the other parent, but also from their home environment and relocated to a culture with which they may have had no prior ties to.
-The international abducting parent moves the child to another world with a different legal system, social structure, culture, language, religion and even relatives never before seen by them.
-These drastic differences in addition to the physical distance from the left-behind parent, can make locating, recovering and returning internationally abducted children complex and lengthy.
+The child is abruptly removed, not only from contact with the other parent but also from their home environment and relocated to a culture with which they may have had no prior ties to.
+The international abducting parent moves the child to another world with a different legal system, social structure, culture, language, religion, and even relatives never before seen by them.
+These drastic differences in addition to the physical distance from the left-behind parent can make locating, recovering and returning internationally abducted children complex, costly and lengthy.

-By all means, carrying out a defense in Child Abduction is one of the toughest jobs an experienced attorney will ever have.
+By all means, carrying out a defense in Child Abduction in this country is one of the toughest jobs an attorney will ever have.
 A great deal of responsibility lies in this defense, more so when you know what is at stake.
-However, in order to describe what this situation implies, it is of paramount importance to know and understand exactly what The Hague Convention on the Civil Aspects of International Child Abduction means and stands for.
-Here is a brief summary.
-On August 2005, a series of countries were signatories to The Hague Convention on the Civil Aspects of International Child Abduction.
-Each country that is signatory to the Convention takes steps to ensure that its local, provincial or “state” governments take such measures as are necessary to implement the Convention.
-Each country must also designate a central secretariat (called a “Central Authority”) which then acts as the official liaison on Convention Court cases and communicates with the other signatory.
+However, in order to describe what this situation implies, it is of paramount importance to know and understand exactly what The Hague Convention on the Civil Aspects of International Child Abduction really means and what it stands for.
+Here is a brief summary for you.
+On August 2005, a series of countries signed The Hague Convention on the Civil Aspects of International Child Abduction.
+Each country that is a signatory to the Convention takes steps to ensure that its local, provincial or “state” governments take such measures as are necessary to implement the Convention.
+Each country must designate a central secretariat referred to as the “Central Authority“, in Peru, the PCA is the Ministry of Women and Vulnerable Population which then acts as the official liaison on Convention Court cases and communicates with the requesting State.

 - Discover the whereabouts of a wrongfully removed or retained child.

 - Prevent further harm to the child or prejudice to interested parties by causing provisional measures.

 - Secure the voluntary return of the child.